DelaDirty/deladirty.github.io/_posts/htb/medium/2025-06-11-Administrator.md

 ```bash
 netexec winrm administrator.htb -u user.txt -p pass.txt --continue-on-success | grep '[+]'
 ```
-I grep `[+]` so that I don't have to see all the failed login attempts with netexec.
+I use `grep '[+]'` so that I don't have to see all the failed login attempts with netexec.

 What we are left with are two users, Olivia and Emily, who can connect to the system.

 ![](/assets/images/htb/administrator/19netexecfoothold.png)

-Following Emily, we find the user flag.txt file on her desktop.
+Following Emily, we find the user.txt file on her desktop.

 ![](/assets/images/htb/administrator/20winrm.png)